-In the absence of overall reconsideration of the Exposure Draft, the Minnesota contractors of the National Electrical Contractors Association would urge FASB to adopt a construction industry specific rule on multiemployer defined benefit plan withdrawal liability that fully comports with the special rules enacted by Congress in 1980.
+In the absence of overall reconsideration of the Exposure Draft, LUC Committee would urge FASB to adopt a construction industry specific rule on multiemployer defined benefit plan withdrawal liability that fully comports with the special rules enacted by Congress in 1980.
 To do less would be to raise a conflict with that Congressional policy, and further raise the specter of very serious other unintended consequences for the industry, not the least of which would be to have flawed, out-of-date and misleading information nevertheless threatening the unwarranted contraction of commercial and surety bonding credit to the great jeopardy of sponsoring employers, the plans themselves, and the industry's capacity to continue to provide benefits to employees and plan participants, loss of jobs, and services to the economy.